fent/clusterhub/README.md

 A remote database can be an easy solution for this, but it's not the most optimal.
 Communicating with a local process is several times faster than opening remote requests from a database.
 And even if the database is hosted locally, the overhead of communicating with yet another program is lessened.

+[clusterchat](https://github.com/fent/clusterchat), a multi process chat applicationa that uses socket.io was made with clusterchat by allowing socket.io to sync its data using [socket.io-clusterhub](https://github.com/fent/socket.io-clusterhub).

 Note that this module is still experimental.
-It currently works by using a process's internal messanging system.
+It currently works by using a process's internal messaging system.

 # API